guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-brokers/01-logging/README.md

 The default index is named "kafka", if you wish to change this, update the configMap before its creation.

+Make sure the index has been created in your Splunk indexing layer.

 *Create:*

 ```